Formaldehyde: a dangerous gas for human health

 Formaldehyde is widely used to make resins for household items, including paper product coatings, plastics and textile finishes.
 It also is commonly used as a preservative in medical laboratories, mortuaries and consumer products including some hair straightening products.
 Its primary use is in the production of resins and as a chemical intermediate.
 Urea-formaldehyde (UF) and phenol formaldehyde (PF) resins are used in foam insulations, as adhesives in the production of particle board and plywood, and in the treating of textiles.

 Exposures to formaldehyde are addressed in specific standards for the general, maritime, and construction industries.
-Concerning and furniture manufacture sector, many wood products, especially the pressed one, off gas formaldehyde and other volatile organic chemicals (VOCs), as well as paints, finishes and adhesives on cabinets and floors.
+Concerning design and furniture manufacture sector, many wood products, especially the pressed one, off gas formaldehyde and other volatile organic chemicals (VOCs), as well as paints, finishes and adhesives on cabinets and floors.
 When windows are closed, chemicals concentrate inside the home.
 Formaldehyde reaches concentrations many times the outside air, especially in newer well-insulated homes.
 Its concentration in older homes is generally well below 0.1 ppm, which is the level where people start to experience irritation.
 However, new homes or recently remodeled homes can have more than 0.3 ppm of formaldehyde.
 Carcinogens do not always cause cancer; that depends on length and type of exposure and a person's genetic makeup.
 The American Cancer Society estimates that only about 6 percent of cancers are related to environmental causes and most of that is on-the-job occupational exposure.

 However, it is important to be aware that there are several ways to prevent formaldehyde's dangerous effects on man: